 By leveraging a headless content management system, an eCommerce store gains the tools to deliver products, content, and other kinds of digital experience to every existing channel.
 Plus, you gain a platform ready to connect with other channels yet to exist.
-With a headless commerce system you can sell through Alexa skills, digital signage, progressive web apps and even through IoT connected washing machines.
+With a headless commerce system, you can sell through Alexa skills, digital signage, progressive web apps, and even IoT-connected washing machines.
 The world is your oyster.

 Headless commerce systems come ready to help you scale your storefront.
-The always-connected nature of the headless solutions give you increase flexibility to connect with your shoppers across different touchpoints that traditional commerce solutions won’t be able to reach.
+The always-connected nature of headless solutions gives you increased flexibility to connect with your shoppers across different touchpoints that traditional commerce solutions won’t be able to reach.
 A headless commerce platform interacts with your customers no matter where they are.
-Plus, by giving you full control over your frontend, headless platform enables you to build your commerce solution without adhering to any structure.
+Plus, by giving you full control over your frontend, headless platforms enable you to build your commerce solution without adhering to any structure.

-Being able to test approaches faster and deliver digital experiences faster is another important benefit associated to the headless architecture.
+Being able to test approaches faster and deliver digital experiences faster is another important benefit associated with headless architecture.
 In a headless commerce solution frontend and backend developers can work independently without interrupting one another.
-That also means you can separate content from code and give marketers the freedom they need to create content and product descriptions without interrupting the devs’ work.
+That also means you can separate content from code and give marketers the freedom they need to create content and product descriptions without interrupting developers’ work.

-Websites and apps built using headless architecture are faster than traditional-built eComerce websites.
-Faster loading speeds have always been associated to better conversion rates and increased time spent on your store.
-A fast-loading eCommerce store will also offer a better user experience, increasing the chances of your customers returning to your store and become clients.
+Websites and apps built using headless architecture are faster than traditional-built eCommerce websites.
+Faster loading speeds have always been associated with better conversion rates and increased time spent on your store.
+A fast-loading eCommerce store will also offer a better user experience, increasing the chances of your customers returning to your store and becoming clients.